2020? How the hell did that happen?

 Publishing the best books we can find will always be our primary purpose - everything else we do will only ever support that - for us it's books, first and last and always.

-Our publishing schedule this year is bulging with books - as well as new books from Fahrenheit legends Tony R. Cox, Lee Matthew Goldberg, Nick Quantrill and Ian Patrick we'll be publishing the complete crime fighting bluesman series from Ricky Bush as well as a frankly game-changing 600 page zombie heist novel from Russell Day (yes, it does have Netflix written all over it – we're working on that).
+Our publishing schedule this year is bulging with books - as well as new books from Fahrenheit legends Tony R. Cox, Lee Matthew Goldberg, Nick Quantrill and Ian Patrick we'll be publishing the complete crime fighting bluesman series from Ricky Bush as well as a frankly game-changing 600 page zombie heist novel from Russell Day (yes, it does have Netflix written all over it – we're totally on that).

 Fans of our hugely popular @69Crime Tete Beche Flip Books can rest easy too - we've got at least another 6 in the 2020 publishing schedule.